Best Business Phone Systems for Small Businesses in 2025: OpenPhone vs Grasshopper vs JustCall vs Dialpad vs Ringo

 • Small Business: $55/month (annual)

-Best value for teams that want to avoid paying per user.
+Verdict: Best value for teams that want to avoid paying per user.
 Not ideal if you need advanced features or texting campaigns.
+Consider Grasshopper as a budget-friendly Dialpad alternative.

 3. JustCall: Feature-Rich, Built for Sales